aescarias/lotta-dev/src/content/posts/before-you-compile-python.md

 ### Python was not designed for this

-CPython (the standard implementation of Python) does not compile to machine code, so the solutions out there will be hacky.
+CPython (the standard implementation of Python) does not compile to machine code and a lot of its features (notably, `exec()` and `eval()`) can make this harder, so the solutions out there will be hacky.
 "Freezing" tools like PyInstaller or ``briefcase`` bundle the CPython runtime and the standard library with the advantage of their incredible portability and ease of use.

 The issue with "freezing" tools is that most of them have to extract files to a temporary directory.
 This not only means that your application needs to have write access to the filesystem (even if your application doesn't directly depend on it), it also means that we now  depend on I/O speed, which can fluctuate.
 Some users might have to wait a few seconds before they see a window and it may put off some of them.

 > A notable exception is [PyOxidizer](https://pyoxidizer.readthedocs.io/en/stable/pyoxidizer.html).
 The binaries it generates are compiled from Rust and this code acts similarly to the "bootloader" you'd find in PyInstaller.
 However, rather than writing to disk, it imports Python modules from memory which is much faster.

-Other common issues include dealing with hidden imports (imports the tool could not detect), bundling C extensions, and depending on multiple files.
+Other common issues include dealing with hidden imports (imports the tool could not detect), bundling C extensions (most performant Python libraries are written in C or other languages), and depending on multiple files.
 These issues are things you will have to deal with manually and may be a headache if it is your first time using these tools.

 Nuitka tries to compile most of Python into C with the advantage of great performance gains but at the expense of accuracy.
 Nuitka is effectively a different Python runtime -- it is not perfect and there are [known issues](https://github.com/Nuitka/Nuitka#typical-problems), specifically with some libraries like PyQt.
 It also faces some of the same issues pointed above.